ramp-eu/Central_Sensing_and_Perception/doc/docs/start.md

 ## <a name="fromdockerlocal">Starting from Docker - Local SP</a>

-This section will be short since current version contains the Stage simulator, which needs to be removed and be connected to the RAN through ROS master.
+The current version of the Local SP contains the Stage simulator, which will be removed in the future version since it will be connected to the RAN through ROS master.

-Prepare a following docker-compose to start both Central and Local SP:
+Prepare a following docker-compose to start both Central and Local SP.
+You can also start them on the different machines.

 ```
 version: "3"